Online Educational Leadership/Administration

 DocuSign Link: Principal Leadership Recommender Form Link or https://bit.ly/4c5M9QE

-(12 pt. font, Single-spaced, Limit of 2 pages): Describe your aptitude and interest in graduate study in educational leadership, including your preparation for this field and future career goals.
+(12 pt. font, Single-spaced, Limit of 2 pages) Describe your aptitude and interest in graduate study in educational leadership, including your preparation for this field and future career goals.
 Please specify why FSU is a good intellectual and professional fit for you.

-(12 pt. font, Single-spaced, Limit of 1 page): From your professional work experience, describe and analyze one situation that involved a dilemma related to school leadership and how you demonstrated critical leadership skills and dispositions in response to this dilemma.
+From your professional work experience, describe and analyze one situation that involved a dilemma related to school leadership and how you demonstrated critical leadership skills and dispositions in response to this dilemma.

 A total of two Letters of Recommendation must be submitted.
 Both letters should be from individuals who can describe your ability to meet the graduate level of rigor and expectations in coursework, writing and speaking skills, work ethic, and completing field experiences.